19bufordcarl/CarlRPG/Myth & Shadow/Economy/Detailed Prices/Detailed Price Master List.md

 | Tarot Cards, deck (1 item slot)         |                  |    50 |

 ## Armorer
-Mythril armor is 1000x the material cost.
-(It is ~10000x the material cost for the same weight, but it uses a 1/10 of the weight.
-So effectively 1000x the material cost).

 | Armor           |     Time | Material Cost | Slots | Price |
 | --------------- | -------: | ------------: | ----: | ----: |